Challenging structures that need to be monitored carefully.

 In 2018, ambient seismic noise interferometry is being used to monitor the time-dependent behaviours of environments such as volcanoes, landslides, underground mines, geothermal reservoirs and active faults zones.
 Additionally, recent laboratory experiments have shown that this method is able to detect internal erosion (piping failure) in earthen embankments (Planès et al., 2016).
 This method essentially uses ambient seismic vibrations to create virtual seismic sources (Curtis et al., 2006).

 Pioneering work by IMS has revealed that this method can be used to monitor with remarkable accuracy the stability of tailings dams over time (Olivier et. al., 2017).
 The study showed that subtle changes in seismic velocity can reveal internal erosion and increased seepage during a period of heavy rainfall, even when other geophysical instruments could not.
+IMS has recently released a seismometer purpose built for monitoring tailings dams, the xPOD.

 IMS has demonstrated that ambient noise tomography can also be used to image the internal structure of tailings dam walls.
 The high-resolution images can be used to determine the depth of the phreatic surface and to illuminate seepage pathways and internal erosion (Olivier et. al. 2018).